subzeroid/instagrapi/docs/usage-guide/totp.md

 ## Bloks two-factor flow

-Some accounts are moved by Instagram to a newer CAA/Bloks two-factor flow.
-In that case the legacy `accounts/two_factor_login/` endpoint can reject a valid code with `Invalid Parameters`.

-`Client.login(..., verification_code="123456")` still uses the legacy mobile endpoint first.
-If Instagram returns a `two_step_verification_context`, instagrapi automatically retries through the Bloks two-factor flow.
-If the legacy endpoint instead returns `BadPassword` without that context, instagrapi retries the current Android CAA login sequence, including its device registration and server-issued preflight state.
+`cl.login(..., verification_code="123456")` uses CAA directly, including device registration and server-issued preflight state.
 A successful embedded session is applied automatically.
-When Instagram opens the CAA profile-code screen, instagrapi uses the supplied `verification_code` or `challenge_code_handler` and applies the terminal session response.
+The CAA profile-code flow uses the supplied `verification_code` or `challenge_code_handler`.
+When Instagram returns `two_step_verification_context`, the existing Bloks verification helpers handle the code; a missing code raises `TwoFactorRequired`.

-A legacy login response with `error_type="needs_upgrade"` also uses the existing CAA fallback and forwards `verification_code`.
-Other `UnknownError` responses propagate directly.
-If CAA provides neither a session nor a supported two-factor flow, `login()` preserves the original `needs_upgrade` error.
+The previous login flow is available explicitly as `cl.login_legacy(...)`, with the same arguments and its existing CAA/Bloks fallbacks.
+Default `login()` never invokes that legacy flow automatically.
+See the [login migration guide](login-migration.md).

 8-digit backup codes can be passed through the same `verification_code` parameter: